wangywUST/wangywust.github.io/CourseADSP2026/lecture_2.md

 **Guiding Question**

-A two-sample zero-mean observation vector has covariance
+An autonomous underwater vehicle forms a side-scan-sonar image of the seafloor.
+Two adjacent zero-mean pixel residuals are collected as $\mathbf x=[x_1,x_2]^T$; because neighboring pixels insonify nearly the same seabed patch, their calibrated covariance is

 $$\boldsymbol{\Sigma}_x=\begin{bmatrix}2&1\\1&2\end{bmatrix}.$$

-Find an orthonormal transform whose output coefficients are uncorrelated.
-What are their variances?
-If only one coefficient may be retained, which one minimizes reconstruction MSE and what is that MSE?
-Finally, construct a transform whose output covariance is the identity.
+The onboard processor first wants two uncorrelated coefficients.
+Its limited storage budget permits retaining only one coefficient per pixel pair, so which coefficient should it keep to minimize sonar-image reconstruction MSE, and what error will result?
+A downstream seafloor-object classifier additionally expects uncorrelated unit-variance features; what whitening transform should be used?

 Correlation matrices and spectra describe dependence, but §1–§5 do not yet provide a coordinate system that removes that dependence or ranks directions by information-bearing variance.